aapin1/Pebl-Senior-Assist-App-/README.md

 - Tap the microphone button to activate "listening" mode
 - Visual feedback shows "Listening..." text
 - Auto-stops after 3 seconds (placeholder behavior)
+- Add, edit, and delete medicines stored locally on the device
+- Pick exact reminder times for each medicine and receive daily local notifications at those times

 ## Future Expansion